opendatasoft/ods-documentation/source/manage_domain/monitoring/index.rst

      * explore/dataset/<dataset_id>/images/<image_id>/download/

-API names for api odata
+API names for ODATA API
 ~~~~~~~~~~~~~~~~~~~~~~~

-The **api** field for odata API contains one of the following values.
+The **api** field for ODATA API contains one of the following values.

 .. list-table::
    :header-rows: 1